cmkeys/DOD-research-and-development-FY-21-cmkeys/README.md

 ##### There are several limitations inherent in the analysis:

-1) The best available National Science Foundation spending is from FY18.
+1) The best available data is from FY18.
 We are making a projection to FY21.
 Major adjustments in geographic distribution in FY19 and FY20 will not show up, to say nothing of changes that will occur in FY21.
+Furthermore, the data covers "obligations," i.e. initial contract awards.
+The data does not account for the allocation of sub-contracting dollars.
+There is extensive sub-contracting in the DoD R&D ecosystem.
+NSF Survey data cannot capture the geographic distribution of sub-contracting.

 2) After gathering all available State and Country data, we can only map $77,827,361,780 out of the total FY21 request of $107,901,057,000.
 The discrepancy of $30.07 Billion is a result of **two un-mappable pieces of NSF data**: "Undistributed" amounts totalling $24.1 Billion in FY21; and spending labeled "Other Areas" without country designation totalling $5.9 Billion in FY21.
 "Undistributed" amounts are a result of DoD using "legacy systems" for a significant portion of its R&D accounting.
 These legacy systems do not deliver reports by geographic distribution.
 Therefore, DoD reports these amounts in a separate category: "Undistributed".
 A separate portion of classified research is also reported as "Undistributed."
 These data are all absent from the QGIS projections.